meghrajjare5273/meghrajjare5273/README.md

 ## About Me

 I’m Meghraj Jare, a web development enthusiast passionate about building modern, scalable, and complex applications.
 I enjoy exploring full-stack development, solving problems through code, and experimenting with new technologies to keep learning and growing as a developer.
+I'm also passionate about LLMs and Machine Learning algorithms and I enjoy exploring new avenues in this domain.

-I am a serial vibe-coder who knows what he's vibing with.
+Basically, I am a serial vibe-coder who understands what he's vibing with.

 ## My Skills